uber-archive/pyflame/README.md

 ### Debian

+The following command should install the necessary packages to build on Debian (or Ubuntu):

+    sudo apt-get install autotools-dev g++ pkg-config python-dev

 If you'd like to build a Debian package there's already a `debian/` directory at the root of this project.
 We'd like to remove this, as per the [upstream Debian packaging guidelines](https://wiki.debian.org/UpstreamGuide).